Rohan-Codes702/Freelancer-Collaboration-Hub/README.md

 2. **Projects**: Create new projects, search existing ones, and manage project details
 3. **Tasks**: Add tasks to projects, set priorities, mark as completed, and delete when done

-## 🎨 Features in Detail

-- **Dynamic Project Colors**: Each project gets a random gradient background
-- **Priority Levels**: Tasks can be marked as Low, Medium, or High priority with color coding
-- **Completion Tracking**: Visual progress bars and completion percentages
-- **Smooth Animations**: Hover effects and transitions for better user experience
-- **Accessibility**: Proper ARIA labels and keyboard navigation support

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Contact

-If you have any questions or suggestions, feel free to open an issue or contact the maintainers.